Zeruxky/Client-Server-Pattern/README.md

 # Client-Server-Pattern
 This is a simple implementation of client-server-pattern in Java.
-This repository was built in the course 'Design of softwaresystems' at the university of Innsbruck (faculty computer science).
+This repository was built in the course 'Design of software systems' at the university of Innsbruck (faculty computer science).
 No GUI - only terminal based.

 ## Functionalities
 The pattern should provide following functionalities: